 Now, instead of city busters, U.S. military targeters see nuclear weapons as silo and bunker busters (i.e., weapons needed to threaten very hard, deeply buried military assets and command centers), or possibly as electromagnetic pulse (EMP) weapons that would not directly kill anyone.

 This observation, however, is not necessarily dispositive.
 Major wars usually become increasingly destructive the longer they drag on.
 As this occurs, there is a natural attraction for each side to increase the levels of violence and to use what weapons they have in ever more indiscriminate ways (think revenge, desire to "shock", weapons of last resort etc.).
 It is an open question whether during a prolonged war between nuclear-armed powers the two sides will restrain themselves from using nuclear weapons against military or civilian targets.

-A recent poll found that in order to save the lives of 20,000 U.S. soldiers, most Americans would, in fact, support a decision to drop a nuclear bomb against an Iranian city (Iran is a non-nuclear armed state), even if dropping the bomb killed two million Iranian civilians.
+A recent poll found that in order to save the lives of 20,000 U.S. soldiers, most Americans would support a drop of a nuclear bomb against an Iranian city (Iran is a non-nuclear armed state), even if dropping the bomb killed two million Iranian civilians.
 A slightly larger percentage of Americans would be willing to kill 100,000 Iranians with conventional bombs or nuclear bombs in an effort to intimidate Tehran into surrendering without risking U.S. lives.
-As This suggests that politically we are fully capable of bombing cities today even though we have precision guidance munitions we lacked in 1945.
+48 This suggests that politically we are fully capable of bombing cities today even though we have precision guidance munitions we lacked in 1945.

 With increased numbers of accurate weapons, some experts believe that major powers will run out of military targets early on in the next major war.
 According to these experts, the question is whether it would be necessary or desirable to target innocent civilians in cities to force an end to the conflict.
+We are certainly seeing Russia use precision weapons against innocents in Ukraine.49

 Then, there is the matter of nuclear arms control.
-For all of these major advances in military science, the U.S. nuclear weapons requirement review in 2010 actually considered going down to 500 nuclear weapons for arms control purposes, and using this smaller arsenal as a "deterrence only" force, targeting cities rather than weapons or military bases.
+Given all of these major advances in military science, the U.S. nuclear weapons requirement review in 2010 actually considered going down to 500 nuclear weapons.
+The aim, here, however, was to serve arms control purposes using this smaller arsenal as a "deterrence only" force to target cities rather than weapons or military bases.
 The Joint Chiefs of Staff rejected this option as being inappropriate.
 Yet, President Obama refused to rule it out.
-This would suggest that, in the name of nuclear weapons reductions and simplified deterrence, we may well come around full circle to explicitly targeting cities again.49
+This would suggest that, in the name of nuclear weapons reductions and

-2006, pp. 209-281, available at http://nuclearpolicy101.org/wp-content/uploads/Restricted/Grayling Among-the-Dead-Cities.pdf.
+^{2006,} pp. 209-281, available at http://nuclearpolicy101.org/wp-content/uploads/Restricted/Grayling Among-the-Dead-Cities.pdf.
 Compare with Robert Pape, Bombing to Win, Cornell University Press, 1996.